 This familiar scenario is an example of a dark pattern.
 The term refers to when websites or software are designed in ways that subtly encourage consumers to spend money they don’t want to, or that discourage actions a company doesn’t want them making.

 Some companies use dark patterns maliciously.
-They’re happy to trick customers into making decisions they may not want if it leads to higher profits in the short term.
-But others do it because their focus is on making purchases and renewals as easy as possible, and they just don’t think about the flip side of that.
+They trick customers into making decisions they may not want if it leads to higher profits in the short term.
+But others do it because their focus is on making purchases and renewals as easy as possible; they just don’t think about the flip side of that.

 Why Brands Should Actively Avoid Dark Patterns